 Do Your Research

 Research can be very handy when it comes to changing careers because this is likely going to be unexplored territory, and you’re going to need to know how to go about getting your next job.
-It could involve further studying or attending flight school, for example, if you wanted to become a pilot.
+It could involve further studying or attending flight school, for example, if you want to become a pilot.
 It’s dangerous not to do any research because then it’s often going to be a less successful and seamless transition.
 When you’re moving into a new industry, it’s good to speak to those who are already in it to get a sense of what to expect.

-Use Every Interview As Experience
+Use Every Interview as Experience

 Interviews for a new career are going to be an experience, and that should be something you remember.
 Use every interview that you have as experience to get better and to understand more of what your chosen career path requires.
-The interview process might be different, to ones you’ve had before, especially if they make them more tailored to the job you’re applying for.
+The interview process might be different, from the ones you’ve had before, especially if they make them more tailored to the job you’re applying for.
 Go into every one of them with an open mind, and if it’s not meant to be, the experience is the important bit.

 “If you are unhappy with where you are working now, make a list of the things you don’t like about it.
 As you’re looking at different options make sure they don’t have the same problems.
-Making a career shift can be hard and you don’t want to end up in another job you don’t like.” – It’s Never Too Late to Make a Career Change
+Making a career shift can be hard and you don’t want to end up in another job you don’t like.” – It’s Never Too Late to Make a

 Is This Definitely What You Want?

-And finally, it’s always good to double-check and triple check to make sure that this is something you need and want.
+And finally, it’s always good to double-check and triple-check to make sure that this is something you need and want.
 Sometimes, when it comes to a career change, it might be for the wrong reasons.
 There’s always the chance that the company you work for is someone you don’t want to work for, rather than the job itself.
 Make sure you don’t blur the two together, or else you might end up making a mistake and regret moving into another industry without considering it carefully.